Questions and answers - Food Labelling Modernization initiative

 - Use of web-based systems to enhance compliance.

-Questions about the Food Labelling Modernization initiative and stakeholders
+Stakeholders and the Food Labelling Modernization initiative

-Who will be consulted?
+Who has been consulted?

 To get a balanced understanding of views, consultations have included a wide range of stakeholders, including